Skip to main content

 • /metrics — for Prometheus scraping

-• /api/credentials — localhost-only, needed during onboarding
+• /api/setup-token — localhost-only, onboarding token retrieval

 The API key is compared using SHA-256 hashing with crypto.timingSafeEqual to prevent timing attacks.